thesofproject/sof-docs/getting_started/index.rst

 SOF on NXP platforms
 ********************

-This section provides users guides for integrators and users working with i.MX platforms.
+This section provides guides for integrators and for users working with i.MX platforms.

 .. toctree::
    :maxdepth: 1